July 22, 2021

 When it comes to usability studies, the focus should be on effectively preparing the medical device for use in humans.
-Whether a Sponsor is conducting formative testing or validation testing, the “human factor” is the overriding concern; and, incorporating human factors data early on, and throughout the design process, can reduce the need for costly modifications or updates later in the approval process.
+Whether a Sponsor is conducting formative testing or validation testing, the "human factor" is the overriding concern; and, incorporating human factors data early on, and throughout the design process, can reduce the need for costly modifications or updates later in the approval process.
+Read about this in our post, or contact us for additional information.

 Essentially, the human factor is how the user of a medical device interacts with that device and the risks that are introduced because of the human element.
 To assess and mitigate or eliminate these risks, the FDA has recommended that Sponsors design and conduct usability tests.
 The purpose of these tests is to test drive their product in real-life circumstances, consider feedback from users, and make any necessary changes to reduce patient adverse events and medication errors due to use-related errors.
 This is often called "human factors engineering."